Motor racing-Turkey replaces Canada on Formula One calendar | Sports-Games

 The race had been scheduled for the Circuit Gilles Villeneuve on the weekend after the Azerbaijan Grand Prix and Turkey's Istanbul circuit will be logistically convenient for air freight coming from Baku.
 The Turkish race returned last year for the first time since 2011 and also at short notice to bolster a calendar ravaged by the pandemic.

+Vural Ak, chairman of Istanbul circuit operator Intercity, said spectators would be welcome and hoped the race would lead to a long-term deal.
+"We have one of the most exciting circuits in the world, we really want our people and our foreign guests to be part of this excitement as well," he said.

+"Thanks to the pandemic measures and efforts our state has carried out, we plan to put tickets on sale as soon as possible."
+There were no races in the Americas or Far East last year, with the reduced, 17-round season conducted entirely in Europe and the Middle East and some circuits holding more than one grand prix.

-"Due to the ongoing international travel restrictions in place in Canada it became impossible for Formula One to enter the country without a mandatory 14-day quarantine," the sport said in a statement.
-Formula One has operated in a bubble, with teams and staff regularly tested and many vaccinated while races have been held behind closed doors.
+F1 BUBBLE Formula One has operated in a bubble since the pandemic, with teams and staff regularly tested and many vaccinated while most races have been held behind closed doors, and is aiming for 23 grands prix this year.

-Formula One said more than 78,000 COVID-19 tests conducted last season produced only 78 positive results.
-There have been more than 12,000 tests this season with 14 positives.
-"I want to thank the promoter and authorities in Canada for all of their efforts in recent weeks but the travel situation made our plans impossible," said chief executive Stefano Domenicali.
+More than 78,000 COVID-19 tests conducted last season produced only 78 positive results and there have been 14 from more than 12,000 so far this year.
+The sport had hoped to visit Canada without a mandatory 14-day quarantine but a third wave of the virus thwarted those plans.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)